NickSniper/rdiff-to-remote/README.md

 [rdiff-backup man page](http://www.nongnu.org/rdiff-backup/rdiff-backup.1.html)
 for more information on the format of this file.

 Used environment variables:
- * `RDIFF_BACKUP_TARGET` – remote server where backup will be stored;
+ * `RDIFF_BACKUP_TARGET` – variable, emote server where backup will be stored;
    example: `user@example.com::/storage/folder`
+* `TZ` - variable, time zone.
+   example: `TZ=Europe/Copenhagen`
- * `/config` - the folder where configurations files stored
+ * `/config` - path, the folder where configurations files stored
-   example: `/etc/rdiff-to-remote-server`, or `/mnt/user/appdata/rdiff-to-remote-server`
+   example: `/etc/rdiff-to-remote`, or `/mnt/user/appdata/rdiff-to-remote`
- * `/host` - the folder from which the files/folders are sourced.
+ * `/host` - path, the folder from which the files/folders are sourced.
 If it is "/", then it refers to the root directory.
    If, for example, it is "/etc", then "/host" inside the Docker container will be equivalent only to the folders inside "/etc".

 You should copy your ~/.ssh folder from your ~/.ssh folder to a config folder, to .ssh to make it able to connect to the remote server.

 As another option, a SSH key pair should be generated: